Featured Articles

 - Boundary agreements

-In South Carolina, many rural tracts have passed through families for generations.
-That can complicate South Carolina's land ownership history.
-Property may have transferred through wills, estates, heirs, deeds of distribution, or family agreements.
-Sometimes the tax record shows one owner, but the full ownership picture involves multiple heirs or estate documents.
+Many South Carolina rural properties have passed through families for generations.
+That can make the ownership history more detailed.
+Land may have been transferred through wills, estates, heirs, deeds of distribution, or family agreements.

-Know When to Bring in a Professional
+When Should You Bring in a Professional?

-- The property has unclear access
+- The property has unclear legal access

 - The acreage does not match across records